Why Would the Police Impound a Vehicle?

 How Long Will the Vehicle Be Impounded?

-A vehicle will be impounded for 30 days, but sometimes a driver can get the vehicle released early.
+In most cases, a vehicle will be impounded for 20 days, but sometimes a driver can get the vehicle released early.
 See A.R.S.
 28-3512.
-For example, if a vehicle is impounded due to a driving on a suspended license charge, the driver can get the vehicle released sooner than 30 days if the driver provides proof that his or her driving privileges have been reinstated.
+For example, if a vehicle is impounded due to a driving on a suspended license charge, the driver can get the vehicle released sooner than 20 days if the driver provides proof that his or her driving privileges have been reinstated.
 If the impounded vehicle did not belong to the driver who was issued the citation, the actual owner can often retrieve the vehicle from impound almost any time as long as the owner has a valid license, registration and insurance.

 How Does the Owner Get the Vehicle Back?

 This will vary depending on which law enforcement agency impounded the vehicle.
 It is always a good idea to contact the law enforcement agency that impounded the vehicle for specific instructions before attempting to retrieve the vehicle.
 The owner will need to provide proof of a valid driver’s license, current registration, and current insurance before the vehicle is released.
 The owner will also have to pay an administrative fee to the law enforcement agency, as well as storage fees to the towing company storing the vehicle.
-If the owner fails to retrieve their vehicle after 30 days, the towing company can apply to take title of the vehicle and sell it.
+If the owner fails to make a claim on their vehicle by the time the impound period ends, the towing company can apply to take title of the vehicle and sell it.
+See A.R.S.
+28-3515.
 If the owner cannot afford the fees to get the vehicle released, or cannot otherwise meet the requirements for the release of the vehicle, they should contact the towing company to make arrangements and try to assure the vehicle is not sold.

 What If the Charges Are Dismissed?